-INTERNAL ASSESSMENT shall be based on the following components-Quiz/Assignments/Project/Class
+INTERNAL ASSESSMENT shall be based on the following components-Quiz/Assignments/Project/Class Participation/Attendance/Synergy; no component shall exceed 10 marks.

 This course exposes students to methods and practices to acquire, engage, and develop talent; focuses on the development of leaders within an organization; and examines how executive succession is managed.